NinjaInShade/online-shop/Shop/README.md

 - Dynamic routing.
 - Advanced models.
 - Using SQL and NOSQL databases - MySQL and MongoDB => and connecting them to a node application.

-## Tips i learned along the way:

--
+- Querying databases inside nodeJS